Skip to main content

 Advisor: Longnecker

-In the Longnecker lab, Alexandra studied the EBV viral proteins LMP1 and LMP2.
-When these proteins are expressed in B cells, they changed the behavior of the B cells, pushing them into antibody-producing cells or memory cells even in the absence of antigen, possibly as a viral mechanism for promoting long term cell survival.
-As part of her MPH degree, Alexandra also completed a project with Northwestern Memorial Hospital’s Infection Control Unit.
-This unit had just began using a new test for latent tuberculosis infection, the Quantiferon-Gold™ blood test, and Alexandra’s project was to assess the effectiveness of the test.
+As part of her MPH degree, Alex also completed a project with Northwestern Memorial Hospital’s Infection Control Unit.
+This unit had just begun using a new test for latent tuberculosis infection, the Quantiferon-Gold™ blood test, and Alex’s project was to assess the effectiveness of the test.
 Her results were used to develop new policies for tuberculosis testing in the hospital.

-In addition to her lab and MPH work, Alexandra was active in a number of student organizations that she credits for helping her leadership skills.
-She was involved in the Chicago Graduate Student Association, where she served as the student health advocate, and in the Graduate Leadership Council.
+In addition to her lab and MPH work, Alex was active in a number of student organizations: the Chicago Graduate Student Association, where she served as the student health advocate, and in the Graduate Leadership Council.
 She says this introduction to advocacy has been very useful in her later career.
+Alex also earned a Fellowship in Leadership and a certificate from Kellogg in Management for Scientists and Engineers, which she credits for helping build her leadership and management skills.

-If you are a dual degree student interested in global health, she gives a piece of advice that she wishes she had known—do your field and culminating experience in a global health environment.
-At the time she was doing it, she wasn’t able to travel abroad given time limitations, and thought that meant she couldn’t do something in global health.
-But there are opportunities to work with organizations that do global health work without having to be located internationally.
+If you are a dual degree student interested in global health, Alex suggests trying to do your field and culminating experience in a global health environment, if possible.
+Even if you can’t travel abroad, there are opportunities to work with U.S.-based organizations that do global health work.

 If you are not a dual degree student and wish to do global health work, don’t despair!
-An MPH is not necessarily required, and you can get in-country experience by living and working overseas without needing a MPH.
-There are a few ways to get that kind of experience, but she recommended considering two: The Global Health Corps, a competitive funded fellowship for those under 30 years of age specifically looking to get into global health, and the Peace Corps.
+An MPH is not necessarily required, and you can get in-country experience by living and working overseas without needing an MPH.
+There are a few ways to get that kind of experience, but she recommended considering two: The Global Health Corps, a competitive funded fellowship for those under 30 years of age, and the Peace Corps.

 Follow DGP on Facebook